SoftwareAG/webmethods-integration-examples/servicedesigner-flatfileschemasimple/README.md

-# Build a microservice converting csv flat file to xml or json using Service Designer
+# Create a flatfile schema for converting csv flat file to xml or json using Service Designer

 This example shows you how to use service designer to